Theg700/Theg700/README.md

 - 👋 Hi, I’m @Theg700.
-- 👀 I’m interested in program.
+- 👀 I’m interested in program (C++,Visual SC and others).
-- 🌱 I’m currently learning program.
+- 🌱 I’m currently learning to program.
 - 💞️ I’m looking to collaborate on somebody.
 - 📫 How to reach me?
 Email : gabrielca0078@gmail.com